threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_packages.md

 ### Admin

-The admin package of the 3Bot makes it possible for a user to give access to other users.
+The Admin package of the 3Bot makes it possible for a user to give access to other users.

 ### Weblibs